mate-academy/qa_pw_conduit_factory_method/README.md

 ## Description

-In this task you will practice implementing the creational design patterns: Factory method and Builder for the Conduit application.
+In this task you will practice implementing the Factory method for Article test data generation.

 ## Preparation